joehattori/xv6-rv32im/README.md

 ```bash
 $ make run-docker
 ```
-will pull a docker image with necessary tools and starts a container.
+pulls a docker image with necessary tools and starts a container.

 # curl
-`curl`-like program will run!
+`curl`-like program runs!
 It prints the response of the GET request to the specified url.
 ```bash
 $ make qemu
 # in qemu environment